theodi/tsb-project-data/README.md

 ## TSB Project Linked Data

-Rails app to serve provide access to information about TSB Projects as Linked Open Data.
+Rails app to provide access to information about TSB Projects as Linked Open Data.

 ### Getting started